bandlab/Guide/streaming_kit/getting_started.md

 There are too many different setups to cover in a single guide - and things will vary based on your available resources, the needs of your setup and the event itself (see [Event Setup](http://chew.tv//guide/event_setup/getting_started)).

+_**Please note the Chew platform does not yet support the use of external cameras or non-USB audio sources**_

+Chew currently removes the need to use an encoder - with seamless browser-based streaming using your computer's webcam and microphone (or USB audio interface).

-In this section, we'll cover common equipment that you can base your research and buying decisions on.
+In this section, we'll cover some common equipment that may help your research and buying decisions.

 ## [Cameras](http://chew.tv/guide/streaming_kit/cameras)